ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 Forced Removal
 ---------------

 This gets a heading all its own.
-Because when you're on the command line, there's no "Recycle Bin".
+Because when you're on the command line, there's no 'Recycle Bin'.
 Since we've expanded a whole directory tree, we need to be able to quickly remove a directory without clearing each subdirectory and using 'rmdir'.

     rm -rf PhiX  # be sure ... there's no going back!
-    # -r = recursively remove sub-directories, -f means *force* (auto-"yes")
+    # -r = recursively remove sub-directories, -f means *force* (auto-'yes')
     # We actually want to use those directories, so un-archive them again!

 Obviously, be careful with 'rm -rf'.